aamrits/interview-questions-prep/javascript.md

 ```

 - In case 3, `sayHello()` will refer to obj as we're calling as `obj.sayHello()`.
 But `sayBye()` will refer to `window` object as we're simply calling the function `sayBye()`.
-- But if we will use arrow function in `sayBye()`, arrow function will check where the function is defined and log `this`.
+- But if we will use arrow function in `sayBye()`, arrow function will check the surrounding environment where is defined and log `this`.

 ```js
 const obj = {